Nordin Musampa: Club career

 Musampa began his football career with Zeeburgia and Elinkwijk, for whom he played until 2014.
 He then moved to Almere City for two years before moving to the renowned Ajax youth academy.
 In 2016–17, he made four appearances for the under-17 team.
 In the following season he established himself in the team and scored one goal in 26 games.
 In 2018–29, Musampa mainly played for the under-19 team, including in the UEFA Youth League.

 He made his first appearance for Jong Ajax in the second-tier Eerste Divisie as a starter in a match against Jong Utrecht on 25 March 2019.
 In the following season, he only played for the U19 team.
 However, he would sign his first professional contract with Jong Ajax in June 2020, alongside fellow talent Terrence Douglas.
 He grew into a starter for the team during the 2020–21 season, and scored his first professional goal against MVV on 23 October 2020.

 On 22 April 2022, Musampa signed a three-year deal with Groningen, beginning in the 2022–23 season.

+After leaving Groningen in September 2024, on 10 January 2025 Musampa joined Vitesse on an amateur basis.